axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/usermenu/index.rst

 - Start the Portal Express process

-You can predefine user menus, and details of each menu by configuring Global Variable **Portal.UserMenu**.
+You can predefine user menu items, and details of each item by configuring Global Variable **Portal.UserMenu**.

 .. _customization-user-menu-definition: